 Similarly, a teacher needs to update and be conscious about the global needs and changes.
 Developed countries have prepared their teachers to cater these challenges.
 They have prepared teachers of higher education with constructivism in teacher education.
 A teacher should have skill developed to plunge into the depth of the world of knowledge but not only involved in reading and writing sentences of the text.
-A teacher should be trained to be artist and creative having knowledge and skill about ' how things are integrated to be as a whole'.
-Due to the lack of funding and negligence of the government in improving higher education in developing countries, it will have fallen far behind the higher education of the successful.
+A teacher should be trained to be artist and creative having knowledge and skill about 'how things are integrated to be as a whole'.
+Due to the lack of funding and negligence of the government in improving higher education in developing countries, it will have fallen far behind the higher education of the developed countries.
+If there is no quality in teaching, higher cannot be successful.
 In this way there will be big gap in the area of higher education between developed countries and developing countries.